 I am a historian of the modern Middle East and North Africa with a research focus on Morocco.
-My scholarly interests include the history of World War II, decolonization, and the Cold War, as well as nationalism and Social Network Analysis.
-I am particularly interested in transnational forms of anti-colonial activism across the Arab world during the 1940s and 1950s.
+My scholarly interests include World War II, Decolonization, and the Cold War.
+At the moment, I am particularly interested in transnational forms of anti-colonial activism across the Arab world during the 1940s and 1950s.

 Just like my research, my training as a scholar has been multilingual and transnational.
-I hold a BA in Semitic Philology and Political Science (2007) as well as an MA in Middle Eastern Studies (2009) from Uppsala University in Sweden.
-Throughout this period, I also spent a combined eighteen months studying Arabic at the Alexandria Center for Languages in Egypt.
-Afterwards, I relocated across the Atlantic, shifted my research focus to Morocco, and obtained a PhD in History from UC Davis in June 2015.
+I hold a BA in Semitic Philology and Political Science (2007) as well as an MA in Middle Eastern Studies (2009), both from Uppsala University in Sweden.
+I also spent a combined eighteen months studying Arabic at the Alexandria Center for Languages in Egypt.
+Eventually, I relocated across the Atlantic, shifted my research focus to the Maghreb and obtained a PhD in History from UC Davis in June 2015.
 During the following year, I was the Sultan Visiting Scholar in Arab Studies at the Center for Middle Eastern Studies and a Lecturer in the International & Area Studies Program at UC Berkeley.
 Finally, in August 2016, I joined Christopher Newport University in Virginia as Assistant Professor of History.

 If you are curious about anything, please send me an email!